 WILD grew up in a dark, rambling farmhouse in the wilds of Canada where there was nothing to do but read Edgar Allan Poe and watch PBS mysteries.

-Her debut novel, Strange Things Done, is a double Crime Writers of Canada Winner.
-In 2017, she won “Best First Novel”, presented by Kobo, and in 2015 she won the Award of Excellence for “Best Unpublished Mystery”.
-Strange Things Done made multiple shortlists for other awards, including the Telegraph/Harvill Secker Crime Competition in the U.K., and was a 2017 Winner in Women in Film & Television Vancouver's “From Our Dark Side” genre writing competition.
+Her debut novel, Strange Things Done, is a double Crime Writers of Canada winner.
+In 2017, she won “Best First Novel”, presented by Kobo, and in 2015 she won “Best Unpublished Mystery”.
+Strange Things Done made multiple shortlists for other awards, including the Telegraph/Harvill Secker Crime Competition (UK) and the AM Heath "Criminal Lines" competition (UK).
+Wild was also a 2017 Winner in Women in Film & Television Vancouver's “From Our Dark Side” genre writing competition.